kblin/svgene/README.md

 > Copyright 2012 Kai Blin

-The `lib` directory contains a copy of the d3.v2.js library that has it's own license terms.
-See <http://d3js.org/> for information about d3.
+The `lib` directory contains third-party libraries that have their own licence terms.
+They are provided for convenience.